thegodeveloper/cka/README.md

 ## ToDo

 - Create a script that prepares the labs environments.
+[Done].
 - Create a script that deletes the labs environments.
+[Done].
 - The labs environments should be on different clusters names.
+[Done].
 - Create a script that validates the solutions of the labs and generates a score.
 - Update the labs questions according to latest Kubernetes version.
 - Group environments in clusters.
+[Done].
 - Organize the directory structure.
+[Done].
+- Hide the solutions.
+[Done].